workingDog/pochi/README.md

 *Adobe PDF tools*.
 That presentation must be saved as a PDF document for **Pochi Presenter** to use.
 In addition photos with format *png, jpg, gif or tif* can also be loaded individually.
 A presentation can optionally require a password.
-If required, viewers will be asked for the password in order to view the presentation.
+When set, viewers will be asked for the password in order to view the presentation.

 A presentation name with a gray background indicates the presentation is selected.
 To deselect a presentation simply tap the selection again.

-With a presentation selected, pressing the **Start** button will display the presentation and broadcast its presence to the **Pochi Viewer** Apps.
+With a presentation selected, pressing the **Start** button will display the presentation and broadcast its presence to the **Pochi Viewer** Apps using the local *WI-FI* network.

 ![presenter](images/presenterpage2.png)

+Different pages can be selected using the thumbnail bar or by swiping left and right.

-A presentation can be annotated using the drawing tool provided when pressing the draw tool icon.
+A presentation can be annotated using the drawing tool provided after pressing the draw tool icon.

 ![presenter](images/presenterpage3.png)

 When no presentation is selected and the **Start** button is pressed, **Pochi Presenter** will display a collection of empty whiteboards for the presenter to draw on using the drawing tool.
-The board collection consist of 3 whiteboards, 3 green chalkboards and 3 blackboards.
+The board collection consist of 3 whiteboards, 3 chalkboards and 3 blackboards.

 ![presenter](images/presenterpage4.png)

+When not in drawing mode, tapping on the presentation or whiteboard will hide or show the navigation bar and the thumbnail pages, however swiping left and right to change page remains active.

 # The Viewer App